yojimbo87/ArangoDB-NET/docs/BasicUsage.md

 ## Serialization options

 `ASettings.JsonParameters` static property can be used to set custom serialization options which are provided by [fastJSON](http://www.codeproject.com/Articles/159450/fastJSON) library.
-By default all options are set to their default values except `UseFastGuid` which is set to false in order to serialize Guid type values in string format.
+By default all options are set to their default values except `UseEscapedUnicode` and `UseFastGuid` which are both set to false value.
 Advantage of this approach is the ability to, for example, explicitely set `UseValuesOfEnums` to true value which will result in Enum type fields being stored as integers instead of strings.

 ## Document ID, key and revision